fenton1000/mf-portfolio-three-electric-car-survey/README.md

 ## 11. Credits

-* Code Institute for the Gitpod python essentials template provided at https://github.com/Code-Institute-Org/python-essentials-template allowing easy set up of a repository and workspace as well as creating the mock terminal when deploying to Heroku.
+* Code Institute for the python essentials template provided at https://github.com/Code-Institute-Org/python-essentials-template allowing easy set up of a repository and workspace as well as creating the mock terminal when deploying to Heroku.

 * Code Institute Love Sandwiches example project for general guidance as to minimun requirements and overview of approach and industry conventions.
 In particular for guidance on the process and code needed to connect this python application to a Google Sheet including using APIs from Google Cloud, adding python libraries to the workspace and importing libraries to run.py.